ADGEfficiency/data-science-south/content/lessons/git.md

 By default Git starts on the master branch:

-For Git the `lang:shell-session:master` branch is the default branch - it's the one that is automatically created when you create a Git repository:
+For Git the `master` branch is the default branch - it's the one that is automatically created when you create a Git repository:

 ```shell-session
 $ git status